Forcepoint/fp-pta-host-template-centos-7-test/README.md

 Runs on either Windows of Linux.

+Modify centos7.json so it has the appropriate values for your vsphere instance.

 ### Linux

 You can use the Ansible roles 'packer' and 'vmware-workstation' to setup your environment,